Copycat Cinnabon Cinnamon Rolls

 How to Make Cinnabon Cinnamon Rolls at Home Recipe

 While I use a stand mixer for this, you can make it by kneading it by hand if you don’t have a stand mixer.
 Mix it in a bowl with a spoon for as long as you can.
 Then knead with your hands until all the flour is incorporated into the dough.
 The dough should be tacky to the touch when it’s ready.
 The advantage of kneading by hand is that you’ll be able to tell when it’s fully mixed by how it feels in your hands.

 You want to use warm water – it should be a few degrees above room temperature but not hot – and mix it with ½ cup of sugar.
 The warm water helps the sugar dissolve more quickly than room temperature or cold water.
 Sprinkle the active dry yeast over the water and sugar mixture – it needs to go on top and work down – if you put it in first it may need to be stirred to fully activate.

 Make sure you have a light dusting of flour on your work surface whenever you’re rolling out or kneading the dough.
-When dough is worked it gets stickier so the flour stops it from sticking to the surface you’re using.
-I recommend plastic cutting boards (that are only used for dough) or a silicone mat to knead dough.
-You can use your (clean!) countertop if you want.
+When the dough is worked it gets stickier so the flour stops it from sticking to the surface you’re using.
+I recommend plastic cutting boards (that are only used for dough) or a silicone mat to knead the dough.
+You can use your (clean!) countertop also to roll the dough if you want.